gear-foundation/gear-wiki/docs/gear/why.md

 Relay Chain is the heart of Polkadot, responsible for the network’s security, consensus and cross-chain interoperability.
 It allows specialized blockchains and public blockchains to connect within the unified and interoperable Polkadot network.
 The Relay Chain can be understood as a Layer-0 platform.

-The Relay Chain has minimal functionality, which naturally means that advanced functionality features, like smart contracts for example, are not supported.
+The Relay Chain has minimal functionality, which naturally means that advanced functionality features, like smart contracts, for example, are not supported.
 Other specific work is delegated to the parachains, which each have different implementations and features.

 The main task of the Relay Chain is to coordinate the overall system and its connected parachains to build a scalable and interoperable network.